Spy chief warns authoritarian states stoking anti-government mood in Germany

 “Of course it's nice for Russian actors if they can win such people over for their purposes and possibly use their influence in certain audiences,” said Haldenwang.

-“If those people have a large number of followers in certain media then the aim of dividing society is achieved in that way,” he said, adding: “The fact that my predecessor allows himself to become a mouthpiece for this is something that irritates me beyond all measure.”
+“If those people have a large number of followers in certain media then the aim of dividing society is achieved in that way,” he added.

-Haldenwang said there were “astonishing parallels” between the present and the 1920s and 1930s that should prompt concern.

-“For too long there was too little opposition to the rise of extremism and authoritarianism,” he told a conference of security experts Monday.
-“Ninety years ago an elected extremist party gained power that first led Germany into a dictatorship and finally toward total ruin.”

-While the current conditions are different than a century ago, Haldenwang said Russia's attack on Ukraine last year has been seized upon by “intellectual arsonists on the new right, demagogues and extremist ideologues, conspiracy theorists and influencers for foreign powers” who have helped stoke anxiety and polarization in some parts of society.
+“The fact that my predecessor allows himself to become a mouthpiece for this is something that irritates me beyond all measure,” said Haldenwang.

-Germany and other European countries have expelled a considerable number of suspected Russian spies since the outbreak of war and sought to curb its state-backed media.
-China is also increasingly being seen as a threat in the theater of “hybrid warfare,” though Beijing's efforts to undermine democracy in Germany and elsewhere are considered more subtle but potentially more dangerous.
+Germany and other European countries have expelled a considerable number of suspected Russian spies since the outbreak of war in Ukraine last year.
+China is also increasingly being seen as a threat in the theater of “hybrid warfare,” though Beijing's efforts to undermine German democracy are considered more subtle than Moscow's.

-“Russia is the storm, China is climate change,” he said, echoing a similar warning from last year.

-Haldenwang told The AP that coup plots such as those disrupted last year likely won't be the last as some “are again talking about a 'Day X' when certain things are meant to happen.”
+Coup plots such as those disrupted last year likely won't be the last, Haldenwang warned: “We know of protagonists who are again talking about a 'Day X' when certain things are meant to happen.

 "We are monitoring such efforts very intensively, very carefully, and I'm certain that we will be able to intervene in time together with other security agencies,” he said.
 “But I can't completely rule out that groups will forms under the radar of the security agencies.”